|VPN||AVG Secure VPN|

 In 2016, Avast Software agreed to buy AVG.
 One result of that transaction is that AVG Secure VPN shares the same VPN server network as Avast SecureLine VPN (see our Avast VPN review).
 This reflects badly on the AVG Secure VPN because the Avast network is not large, nor is it particularly fast, based on our tests.
 In addition, the network has a limited capacity for streaming geo-blocked content and P2P (torrenting) activities.

 Worse, Avast has been caught doing some sketchy things in the past.
 All in all, we would much prefer to see AVG Secure VPN as a completely independent service, rather than its current status.

-What kind of sketchy things are we talking about?
+What kind of sketchy things was AVG’s parent company up to?
 Read on…

 With that level of data gathering, buyers of Avast’s data would have a good chance of discovering a user’s actual identity by correlating device ID’d activities with activities of known users.
 Knowing that device ID xyz logged into your website at the exact same time that a user named Heinrich Long also logged in would make it easy to figure out that device ID xyz belongs to me.
 Voila!
 You can now connect all the data for that device ID with me, and get a ton of information about exactly what I do online.
 And of course, this information is very valuable to advertisers.